How To Prepare Your Small Business For Financing

 The first step that business owners must take in order to get funding in the name of the business is to separate their business and personal bank accounts.
 While this may seem basic, almost one in five business owners are using personal accounts for their business.

 The business should also operate under its own business structure such as an LLC, S or C Corp.
 It is often very difficult for a business to secure financing as a sole proprietorship.
 It also recommended that you consult your accountant or lawyer to determine the best business structure for your situation.
 There are tax implications for each business structure and you, the small business owner need to make an informed choice.

 Each financing vehicle for your small business is going to require paperwork.
 The exact documentation required is going to depend upon the type of financing you are seeking.
 Paperwork prospective lenders may ask for include copies of tax returns, pro-forma projects, business plans and any assortment of additional paperwork.
 Some lenders may also want to evaluate your cash flow while others will request access to your books.

-The paperwork you will need to apply for a business loan
+The paperwork you will need to apply for a business financing

-Some lenders require will require more paperwork than others and require more processing time than others.
-Loans from traditional lenders such as banks for a term loan can require a tremendous amount of paperwork to complete the loan application process.
-Many banks may require a small business owner and their advisors (accountant and lawyer) to spend many days and in some cases weeks to complete their loan application.
-Once submitted, the bank may take the loan before a loan committee to review the merits of the loan documents and make a decision.
-It is not uncommon for several months to pass between when a bank loan application is submitted to when the loan is funded.
+Some lenders require will require more paperwork than others and require more processing time than others. financing from traditional lenders such as banks for a term financing can require a tremendous amount of paperwork to complete the financing application process.
+Many banks may require a small business owner and their advisors (accountant and lawyer) to spend many days and in some cases weeks to complete their financing application.
+Once submitted, the bank may take the financing before a financing committee to review the merits of the financing documents and make a decision.
+It is not uncommon for several months to pass between when a bank financing application is submitted to when the financing is funded.

 For small business owners, time is everything